shockscript/spec/src/overview/relation/as3.md

 ## Dynamic

-The `Object` type is not dynamic per se, nor are there dynamic classes, nor are there legacy ECMAScript `prototype` objects.
-Only the `*` type is dynamic.
+The `Object` type is not dynamic per se, nor does it contain `undefined`, nor are there dynamic classes, nor are there legacy ECMAScript `prototype` objects.
+Only the `*` type is dynamic and contains `undefined`.

-**Matching**: The `str.match` resulting object is slightly different.
+**Matching**: The `str.match` resulting object is slightly different, but still supports indexing.

 **Obtaining constructor**: `o.shock_reflect::constructor()`